-In this 20 minute video, DevicePilot CEO Pilgrim Beart provides a map for the journey, and suggests a "todo" list of key actions to take if you are at this critical stage.
+In this 20 minute video, DevicePilot CEO Pilgrim Beart provides a map for the journey, and suggests a "To Do" list of key actions to take at this critical stage.

 Welcome to this DevicePilot webinar "Beyond the Hundreds".
 Our audience today is companies who have deployed hundreds of connected devices - there or thereabouts - and are aiming at lots more.

 The deliverables I'm hoping to give you today are:

 1) a map showing you some of the things that you might need to do next

 2) more specifically, a "to-do" list of a few actions you can take now, which will radically transform your prospects for success as you grow.

 So first of all, congratulations!
 Getting devices designed and built and into the hands of your first few hundred customers is a real achievement, and has taken a lot of hard work.
 So well done!

 But this is also the point where it dawns on you that building it was one thing - but running it is another.
 And you've now got what will be - hopefully – an exponentially growing estate of connected devices that need to be run.
 You need to make sure they're working, you need to make sure they're delivering what the customer is paying for.
 And so there's still an awful lot left to do to achieve that.